pmsobrado/docker-ionic/README.md

 - **Password**: Your chosen VNC password.
 If none was given in the build, use '**1234**'.

 Click on '**Connect**' -or '**Save**' if you want to store the connection for further uses- and you should be able to see the emulator, as long as the image is up and running.

+Linux & Windows:

+A simpler solution is to use [VNC Viewer](https://chrome.google.com/webstore/detail/vnc%C2%AE-viewer-for-google-ch/iabmpiboiopbgfabjmgeedhcmjenhbla) for Chrome (of course, Chrome will be required).
+Just open it, and enter the IP, then the password.

+On Linux, you can use localhost as the **IP**; on **Windows**, notice the **IP** selected when running the image.

 ## Troubleshooting